Revolver (2005 film): Critical response

 The film was generally panned by critics, who viewed it as pretentious with an over-complicated plot.
-On Rotten Tomatoes it has an approval rating of 15% based on reviews from 67 critics, with an average score of 3.50/10.
+On Rotten Tomatoes, it has an approval rating of 13% based on reviews from 67 critics.
 The consensus reads, "In attempting to meld his successful previous formulas with philosophical musings, Guy Ritchie has produced an incoherent misfire."
-Reviews were so poor in the UK that a positive quote placed prominently on the film's poster, saying that the director was "back to his best" and attributed to the newspaper The Sun, in fact came from a promotional section of the Sun's website created and paid for by a PR agency on behalf of the film's distributors.
+Reviews were so poor in the UK that a positive quote placed prominently on the film's poster, saying that the director was "back to his best" and attributed to the newspaper The Sun, in fact came from a promotional section of the Suns website created and paid for by a public-relations agency on behalf of the film's distributors.

-There are some positive reviews as well.
+Some positive reviews, though, were published.
 Mark R. Leeper conceded that it was "a film for a narrow audience", but said that he personally rather "liked it" and gave it a score of 7/10.
 According to Brian Orndorf, Revolver "is the perfect movie for those who like to crack things open and dig around the innards", saying that it "reminded [him] quite a bit of Richard Kelly's film, Donnie Darko".
 He goes on to explain that "both films have a taste for the deliberately confusing, sharing scripts that take the viewer on a ride that requires much more than one simple viewing."

 Box office

-As of 20 December 2005 the film had grossed $6,811,925.
+As of 20 December 2005, the film had grossed $6,811,925.